Dataquark/Flask-Blog/Workflow.md

     7.2 Create "Config" class
     7.2 Put "SECRET_KEY" as a class variable.
 Use "OR" constructor with os.environment.get('SECRET_KEY') function
 8. Import the "Config" class to __init__.py module
-    8.1 "set app.config.from_object(Config)" after the "app" instance
+    8.1 set "app.config.from_object(Config)" after the "app" instance

 -------------------------------------------------------------------
 9. Create forms.py module